Reducing Storm Anxiety

 Get the facts:

-• Listen to NOAA Weather Radio or to commercial radio or television newscasts for the latest information.
+• Listen to NOAA Weather Radio, commercial radio or television newscasts for the latest information.
 In any emergency, always listen to the instructions given by local emergency management officials.

 • Be alert to changing weather conditions.